 This location is our favorite and ranks as our top spot for baguettes in Montmartre, one of the must-see neighborhoods in the city.
-It’s previously won the competition for best baguette in Paris and with good reason!
+It’s previously won the competition for the best baguette in Paris and with good reason!

 Du Pain et des Idées

 While its full recipe hasn’t been disclosed, it’s renowned for its thick, crunchy crust and fluffy interior, with somewhat of a nutty taste.
-I’s unlike anything you’ve ever tasted, and is one of the top breads to taste in the city.
+It’s unlike anything you’ve ever tasted and is one of the top breads to taste in the city.

 Du Pain et des Idées is one of the most well-known bakeries in Paris.
-They dedicate themselves to being a true boulangerie – unlike most shops, they only produce bread and a few breakfast pastries like croissants, but no pastries such as cakes, pies, and the like.
+They dedicate themselves to being a true boulangerie.
+Unlike most shops, they only produce bread and a few breakfast pastries like croissants, but no pastries such as cakes, pies, and the like.
 The bakery itself has been there since 1875 and has maintained its historic look, which adds to the charm when picking up your bread.

 Poilâne’s flagship store has been at this location since 1932, when baker Pierre Poilâne established it.
-Since then, it’s been passed down in the family and is now on it’s 3rd generation of Poilâne ownership.
+Since then, it’s been passed down in the family and is now on it’s third generation of Poilâne ownership.

-It’s made with four ingredients: sourdough, stone-ground wheat flour, water and sea salt from Guérande.
-Each loaf receives a brand of a large letter P, and each one weighs about four pounds, so get ready to chow down!
+It’s made with four ingredients: sourdough, stone-ground wheat flour, water, and sea salt from Guérande.
+Each loaf receives a brand with a large letter P, and each one weighs about four pounds, so get ready to chow down!

 L’Essentiel Mouffetard—Anthony Bosson

 This bakery earned second place in the Best Baguette in Paris competition in 2020.
 They’ve created their own version of the traditional baguette, called La Flûte Bosson, which has a mixture of a sweet and slightly sour taste.

-While they have various types of bread for sale, we recommend going with the standard ‘baguette tradition’ as always.
-The bakery has a few solid deals, such as a croissant and an espresso for two euros.
+While they have various types of bread for sale, we recommend going with the standard baguette tradition as always.
+The bakery has a few solid deals, such as a croissant and an espresso for €2.